cmda-bt/be-course-22-23/week-6.md

 #### Description

 You probably need to rewrite parts of your code in order to combine all features and add more features.
-Be sure to use **[Express Routers]** and dive into to the **[MVC model–view–controller]** architecture.
+Be sure to use **[express-routers]** and dive into to the **[MVC model–view–controller]** architecture.

 ### Topic